🔒

 EntityFunctionValue Driver

-FuturePlay Property Co.Real estate ownership, NNN lease to OpCoAsset appreciation, depreciation, $5.18M stabilized NOI
+FuturePlay Property Co.Real estate ownership, NNN lease to OpCoAsset appreciation, depreciation, $X.XM stabilized NOI

 FuturePlay HoldingsParent / IP holding companyBrand equity, multi-site scalability

 The PropCo owns the real estate and leases to the OpCo under a Triple Net (NNN) structure.
-All property operating expenses — including taxes, insurance, maintenance, and reserves — pass through to the OpCo, producing clean NOI for the real estate investors.
-The OpCo generates revenue from court rentals, tournaments, camps, concessions, sponsorships, and sublease tenants.
+All property operating expenses — including taxes, insurance, maintenance, and reserves — pass through to the OpCo, producing clean NOI for real estate investors.
+The Development LLC strategy acquires 60 acres at bulk pricing, carves out the 10-acre campus for VICI/PropCo, and develops the remainder as a master-planned sports district — capturing land appreciation across the full site.

 Financial